Wittenoom, Western Australia: Legacy

-The 1990 Midnight Oil song, "Blue Sky Mine" and the group's album, Blue Sky Mining, was inspired by the town and its mining industry, as were He Fades Away and Blue Murder by Alistair Hulett.
+The 1990 Midnight Oil song, "Blue Sky Mine" and the group's album, Blue Sky Mining, was inspired by the experiences of workers at the Wittenoom asbestos mines who contracted various asbestos-related diseases, as were He Fades Away and Blue Murder by Alistair Hulett.
 The town and its history are also featured in the novel Dirt Music by Tim Winton.

 Digital poet Jason Nelson created the work Wittenoom: speculative shell and the cancerous breeze, an interactive exploration of the town's death.
 It won the Newcastle Poetry Prize in 2009.

 In the thriller novel The Dead Heart, by Douglas Kennedy, the plot involves an imaginary location called Wollanup, which corresponds to Wittenoom.
 The Dead Heart was adapted as a comic by Kennedy and the illustrator Christian de Metter, under the title Dead Heart.